Teuns wins Tour de France Stage 6, Ciccone takes race lead

 Another sign that Thomas isn't hampered by his crash in June was that he also finished ahead of Egan Bernal, his teammate at Ineos who could yet become one of his main challengers for the Tour title.

-Overall, Thomas climbed to fifth overall, 49 seconds behind Ciccone and leapfrogging Bernal, in sixth and now 4 seconds behind Thomas.
+Overall, Thomas climbed to fifth overall, 49 seconds behind Ciccone and leapfrogging Bernal, in sixth and now four seconds behind Thomas.

 The previous wearer of the iconic yellow jersey, French rider Julian Alaphilippe, did everything he could to keep it, battling up the ascent, through the dust.

-But Alaphilippe fell just 6 seconds short, losing the race lead he first took on Stage 3.
+But Alaphilippe fell just six seconds short, losing the race lead he first took on Stage 3.

 More Tour de France: https://apnews.com/TourdeFrance